Recycled water classifications

 Class A recycled water

-Class A is the highest quality of recycled water, with the widest range of uses including those which involve direct human contact.
-These include clothes washing, closed system toilet flushing, garden watering and firefighting.
-It can be used to irrigate food crops that consumed raw or sold to consumers uncooked or processed as well as for all the uses allowed for Classes B, C and D
+Class A is the highest quality of recycled water, and is the water designated for highest exposure.
+These include washing clothes, closed system toilet flushing, garden watering and firefighting.
+It can be used to irrigate food crops that are consumed raw or sold to consumers uncooked or processed as well as for all the uses allowed for Classes B and C.

-Class A is produced according to strict guidelines developed by EPA Victoria and the Department of Health.
+Class A is produced according to strict guidelines developed by EPA Victoria.

 Class B recycled water